orion-cirb/FrapFit/README.md

 ### Version history

-Version 2 released on December 20, 2023.
+Version 2 released on December 20, 2023:

-Modified *Normalize by nucleus* plugin: delete time points and corresponding intensity measurements between frames given bu the user in the dialog box.
+In *Normalize by nucleus* plugin, deletion of intensity measurements between time frames given by the user in the dialog box.
+These time frames correspond to bleaching time.